In This Section

 During the open application period, all currently enrolled students, representatives for the UCC Students’ Union, UCC Clubs and Societies, and UCC staff members are eligible to apply in support of initiatives that will have broad impact for a group(s) of students or the entire UCC student body.

-This open application period is for project grants to take place during the 2025-26 academic year, so applicants must plan to be enrolled/employed at UCC to see their project through to completion.
+This open application period is for project grants to take place during the 2027-27 academic year.
+Applicants should plan to be at UCC for the duration of their project or have a clear handover or continuation plan to ensure it can be completed during the 2026–27 academic year.”

 - For UCC Students